Please read this information very carefully before proceeding to the online application form!

 Fellowship and Expenses

 - Fellowship: The fellowship for student participants is $1500.00 (pending NSF funding and approval).
 Fellowships are disbursed to the student during the summer field season.
+Note that there are sometimes projects that ask students to pay for some modest project costs.
+This might include field expenses, analytical expenses or a contribution to travel expenses (see below).

 - Travel and Travel Reimbursements: Reimbursement for travel to and from the project site depends on project location.
 For all domestic projects, the Consortium will pay up to $500 (in some cases more than $500 will be paid) for round-trip travel costs to the research site from home or college.
 Note: OVERSEAS (and some domestic) TRAVEL IS LIKELY TO BE GREATER THAN $500; STUDENT PARTICIPANTS MAY BE RESPONSIBLE FOR SOME OF THE EXPENSE.
 The Consortium also pays full costs of room and board during the summer project, and for extra research expenses required for successful completion of the Keck project (e.g., thin sections, chemical analyses, etc.).
 The Consortium pays all expenses related to attending the symposium, except for the cost of transportation to and from the home airport.